East Linton Station

 There will be waiting shelters, seating, ticket machines, help points and CCTV, cycle parking provision and drop off point.

 Will there be any increase in noise when the station is operational?

 Once operational, the volume of any public address equipment within the station, will be loosely monitored to ensure it maintains appropriate limits.

 Does the location for the new station have issues with flooding?

 We are aware of these concerns.
 We will continue to investigate and monitor this and develop our design to ensure it isn’t a barrier to the accessibility of the station.

 What traffic measures are you putting in place within the streets next to the station?

-A full traffic assessment has been completed for the roads and it will be submitted as part of the planning application.
+A full traffic assessment has been completed for the roads and submitted as part of the planning application.

 East Lothian Council are responsible for the roads on the approach and around the station and they are aware of the concerns of the nearby residents and will continue to monitor the roads to deal with any issues.

 Why are we building a footbridge/lifts and not the existing underpass?